 AYC's beginnings were in 1886 as an informal canoe club.

-A building was constructed two years later on a pile of oyster shells at the foot of Duke of Gloucester Street, which, in 1888, became the clubhouse for the formally organized Severn Boat Club.
+A small shack on a pile of oyster shells at the foot of Duke of Gloucester Street was occupied which, in 1888, became the clubhouse for the formally organized Severn Boat Club.
 This oyster pile was rented from St. Mary’s Church and was next to a rickety wooden bridge across Spa Creek.

 In 1904, the first records of meetings indicate a membership of 30.
 In 1910, the first wharves were built, and the first club manager was hired in 1911 at a salary of $15 a month.
 Members began to acquire small sailboats and organize club regattas.
 These were uncomplicated affairs held on Memorial Day and Labor Day.
 Shell and canoe races started up Spa Creek at Old Woman Cove and ended at the Eastport Bridge.
 There were also swimming races and diving competitions.
 The club owned several single and double shells, two four-oared shells, and was given an eight-oared shell in 1911 by the US Naval Academy.